How we can fix education funding in Texas AND lower property taxes

 - I’ll get serious about vocational training in high school for skilled trades, software programming and engineering.

 - I’ll support high-quality teacher training and eliminate high-stakes testing.

 - I'll fulfill our state's promise to retired teachers by supporting a real cost of living adjustment.

 Where does the money come from?
-I’ll pay for it by closing a $5 billion property tax loophole that mainly benefits out-of-state commercial property owners.
-Click here to learn more about that.
+I’ll pay for it by closing a $5 billion property tax loophole that mainly benefits out-of-state commercial property owners (Click here to learn more about that), by expanding gaming at horse tracks for $3 billion and by directing $1 billion from border security to education.
 Gov. Abbott has ignored our schools long enough.
 I won’t.

 Complicated issues need real leaders, not politicians.
 Leaders who value education over re-election.
 For me, education is a right, a top priority, worth the investment and starts with great teachers.
 We need leaders willing to do right and risk the consequences.